 Is your Search set to "equal" rather than "contain"?
 Keep in mind that you're searching for the hidden duplicate product that's created after saving the ruleset.
 This product includes "auto renew" in its title, so you'll either need to broaden your Search to "contain" or use the exact product title ("Product X Auto renew").

-What’s to stop my customers from ordering a free trial product and then cancelling before the paid recurring order occurs?
+What’s to stop my customers from ordering a free trial product and then canceling before the paid recurring order occurs?

 In the Customer Portal settings, you can restrict the ability for customers to cancel their own subscriptions.
 Instead, they’ll have to email you to cancel their subscription.
 Alternatively, you can allow customers to cancel after a specific number of charges.
 You should set this to at least two if you’re running a trial since the free initial purchase counts as a charge: